How Did Feng Shui Get Its Start?

 Each of the four directions took the name of a symbolic being: the Black Tortoise protecting them to the north, a Tiger and Dragon guarding the east and west, and the Phoenix rising in the South.

-It wasn’t long before people realized that this land configuration was also best for agriculture.
+It wasn’t long before people realized that this land configuration — what came to be called the Command (or Power) Position, was also best for successful agriculture.

-The newly named art of Feng Shui, meaning Wind & Water, started to be used as a way of locating farms to ensure health and prosperity for their owners.
+The newly named art of Feng Shui, meaning Wind & Water, started to be used to locate farms to ensure health and prosperity for their owners.

 Do you have a wonderful flow of “Wind & Water” in your home or office that helps you feel nourished, safe and comfortable?